cunnie/writings/i_am_become_forever.md

 Julia shook her head.

-"Good, then I'll introduce you to the first scientist."
+"Good, then I'll introduce you to the lead scientist."

 She opened a door to the right and began walking down another hallway, this one with large glass panels showing the lab to the right.
 Julia recognized her